+- On is an IO offset

+- S is the IO size

+- R is the formatted capacity of the sut.

-- 7.7.2.6 The benchmark driver shall uniformly distribute the required IO requests among the IO streams, such that the maximum number of IO requests serviced by an IO stream is no more than 10% greater than minimum number of IO requests serviced by an IO stream. - 7.7.2.7 The TEST SPONSOR shall assure that all STORAGE DEVICES that comprise the FORMATTED CAPACITY are accessed at some time during the ACTIVE TEST.
+- 7.7.2.6 The benchmark driver shall uniformly distribute the required IO requests among the IO streams, such that the maximum number of IO requests serviced by an IO stream is no more than 10% greater than minimum number of IO requests serviced by an IO stream.

+- 7.7.2.7 The TEST SPONSOR shall ensure that all STORAGE DEVICES that comprise the FORMATTED CAPACITY are accessed at some time during the ACTIVE TEST.